 Chaplain and Other Spiritual Leaders

+In an article of Marjie L. Roddick, MA, NCC, LMHC “Spiritual wellness is related to your values and beliefs that help you find meaning and purpose in your life.
+Spiritual wellness may come from activities such as volunteering, self-reflection, meditation, prayer, or spending time in nature.”
 At times, the intervention of a spiritual leader is also beneficial in the recovery, habilitation, and rehabilitation of persons with mental illness.
 Their role is more of giving spiritual guidance and moral support.
 Studies have shown that there are individuals who obtained positive outcomes in their conditions through the help of chaplains, parish priests, pastors, nuns, and other religious leaders.

 The members of the mental health teamwork toward the following aims in the care and management of persons with mental illness: